From Scaling to Structured Expressivity: Rethinking Transformers for CTR Prediction: Experiments

-To understand the sources of FAT’s gains, we conduct ablation studies measuring the \emph{relative AUC improvement} over the baseline (DeepCTR) (Table~\ref{tab:ablation_rq2}).
+To understand the sources of FAT’s gains, we conduct ablation studies measuring the \emph{relative AUC improvement} over the baseline in Table~\ref{tab:ablation_rq2}.
 All variants maintain similar training setups, enabling controlled comparison of design choices.

-The full FAT (FAT-Large) achieves the highest gain (+0.41), validating the effectiveness of our overall design.
-Removing field-aware biases (w/o field-aware biases) results in a minor drop to +0.34, indicating that while structural priors help, they are not the primary driver of performance.
+FAT-Large achieves the highest gain ({+0.47\%}), validating the effectiveness of our overall design.
+We analyze the contribution of each module following the hierarchy in Table~\ref{tab:ablation_rq2}:

-Crucially, decomposing the attention mechanism reveals a clear hierarchy of contributions: \begin{itemize}[leftmargin=*,noitemsep] \item \textit{Field-Aware Content Alignment}—modeling field-specific query projections ($\mathbf{W}_Q^{(f)}$)—is the most critical component.
-Removing it drops performance to +0.24, a \textbf{loss of 0.17 percentage points}, larger than any other single ablation.
-This shows that \emph{early specialization by field role} (e.g., user, item, context) forms the foundation for meaningful interaction modeling. \item \textit{Interaction Modulating}—using field-pair-specific scalars $w_{f_i,f_j}$—also contributes, reducing gain to +0.29 when removed (–0.12).
-While finer-grained, its impact is secondary, suggesting that asymmetric interaction strength matters, but only after content representations are properly aligned. \end{itemize}

-For scalability, replacing the hypernetwork with full parameter matrices yields similar performance (+0.38) at 5$\times$ parameter cost, demonstrating that dynamic generation achieves near-optimal expressiveness with minimal storage.